-Current AFMR position: Chair-Elect of the Eastern Region
+Current AFMR position: Chair, Eastern Section

 Dr. Reiss is a physician/scientist and educator with over 25 years of experience in basic and translational research.
 In 2004, she joined Winthrop University Hospital where she is currently an Associate Professor of Medicine.
 Dr. Reiss is the Head of an Inflammation Laboratory that focuses on the effect of immune and inflammatory processes on the delicate balance of cholesterol inflow and outflow from cells in the arterial wall and brain.
 Her lab looks specifically at atherosclerosis in diabetes, renal failure, and rheumatic diseases and at lipid flux in Alzheimer’s disease.